se-tim/PaCo-Implementation/README.md

 # BooPC-Implementation
-A proof-of-concept implementation on the BooPC bootstrapping procedure for CKKS.
+A proof-of-concept implementation of the BooPC bootstrapping procedure for CKKS.